NOAA Fisheries Issues Emergency Action to Waive Observer Coverage on a Case-by-Case Basis

-- Local, State, or national governments, or private companies or organizations that deploy observers pursuant to NMFS regulations, restrict travel or otherwise issue COVID-19-related social control guidance, or requirement(s) addressing COVID-19-related concerns, such that it is inconsistent with the requirement(s) or not recommended to place an observer(s); or
+- Local, State, or national governments, or private companies or organizations that deploy observers pursuant to NOAA Fisheries regulations, restrict travel or otherwise issue COVID-19 related social control guidance, or requirement(s) addressing COVID-19 related concerns, such that it is inconsistent with the requirement(s) or not recommended to place an observer(s); or

 - No qualified observer(s) are available for placement due to health, safety, or training issues related to COVID-19.

 If observer requirements are waived, the agency will monitor fishing effort and catch data and other relevant information to ensure that there are no significant adverse environmental consequences and consider alternative fishery management measures should such consequences arise.

 We will continue to fulfill our mission, maintaining our nation's seafood supply and protecting marine life, while ensuring the health and safety of our employees, partners, and broader fishing community during this crisis.